 The western osprey, also called river hawk, is a fish-eating bird of prey, so naturally, they feel at home along the Buffalo Fork River, which is full of some of the best trout and other fishing in the U.S. Your wildlife fishing companion is a large raptor, reaching more than 24 inches (60 cm) in length and a 71-inch (180 cm) wingspan.
 In recent years, the ranch has enjoyed a nearby mated pair, who have made a nest atop a power line pole.
 You may catch glimpse of them or other nearby osprey taking advantage of fresh fish in the mountain lakes and streams.

-Other wildlife that has been spotted near the ranch include wolves, coyotes, eagles, cranes, elk, foxes and mule deer.
+Other wildlife that has been spotted near the ranch include wolves, coyotes, eagles, cranes, elk, foxes, and mule deer.
 A little patience and a watchful eye could really pay off while out and about at the ranch.
-When you’re here, be sure to bring your binoculars, camera, sketch pad or anything else you prefer to capture wildlife in their natural habitat.
+When you’re here, be sure to bring your binoculars, camera, sketch pad, or anything else you prefer to capture wildlife in their natural habitat without disturbing them.
+Keep in mind it is prohibited to approach wolves and bears within 100 yards and 25 yards of other wildlife like birds, bison, and elk.
 We also rent binoculars and provide tours with guides who are familiar with wildlife areas and how to spot them.
 Just another great reason for a luxury adventure at Turpin Meadow Ranch.